Second Intifada: End of the Second Intifada

-Schachter addressed the difficulties in deciding when this intifada ended.
-He reasoned that suicide bombing was the best criterion, being arguably the most important element of second intifada-related violence, and that according to this criterion the intifada ended during 2005.
+Schachter addressed the difficulties in deciding when the Second Intifada ended.
+He reasoned that suicide bombing was the best criterion, being arguably the most important element of the violence involved, and that according to this criterion the intifada ended during 2005.

-Cause of the Second Intifada
+Trigger for the uprising

 The Second Intifada started on 28 September 2000, after Ariel Sharon, a Likud party candidate for Israeli Prime Minister, made a visit to the Temple Mount, also known as Al-Haram Al-Sharif, an area sacred to both Jews and Muslims, accompanied by over 1,000 security guards.
 He stated on that day, "the Temple Mount is in our hands and will remain in our hands.
 It is the holiest site in Judaism and it is the right of every Jew to visit the Temple Mount."

 This visit was seen by Palestinians as highly provocative; and Palestinian demonstrators, throwing stones at police, were dispersed by the Israeli Army, using tear gas and rubber bullets.
 A riot broke out among Palestinians at the site, resulting in clashes between Israeli forces and the protesting crowd.

 Some believe the Intifada started the next day, on Friday, 29 September, a day of prayers, when an Israeli police and military presence was introduced and there were major clashes and deaths.